 Prevent Vomiting When Singing

-Edited by Mian Sheilette Ong, Lynn, Anonymous, Christine dela Cruz and 4 others
+Edited by Mian Sheilette Ong, Lynn, Christine dela Cruz, Ermin and 3 others

 Many singers give their all when they are onstage, and they may have mixed emotions whenever they perform.
 Excitement, anxiety, worry, happiness, and fear are just some of the common elements of their personal roller coaster ride during their performance.
 People might say that singing in front of large audiences and presenting themselves through media every day must have already trained these performers well.
 That is true but there are other factors that trigger vomiting while singing.